BIOP/bigdataviewer-omero/README.md

+# THE FUNCTIONALITIES OF THIS REPOSITORY ARE MOVED TO https://github.com/BIOP/bigdataviewer-image-loaders

 [![](https://github.com/BIOP/bigdataviewer-omero/actions/workflows/build-main.yml/badge.svg)](https://github.com/BIOP/bigdataviewer-omero/actions/workflows/build-main.yml)

 This is a proof-of-concept Maven project implementing an ImageJ command that access images from OMERO and displays them in BigDataViewer.